fetchai/agents-aea/docs/limits.md

 Problem 1: connection generates too many messages in a short amount of time, that are not consumed by the multiplexer
-Solution: Can be solved by slowing down connections receive method called, controlled by the inbox messages amount Side effects: Most of the connections should have an internal queue cause there is no synchronization between internal logic and multiplexer connection `receive` calls.
+Solution: Can be solved by slowing down connections receive method called, controlled by the inbox messages amount Side effects: Most of the connections should have an internal queue because there is no synchronization between internal logic and multiplexer connection `receive` calls.

-Problem 2: the send method can take a long time (cause send retries logic in connection)
+Problem 2: the send method can take a long time (because send retries logic in connection)
 Solution: Currently, we apply timeouts on send.
 Other solutions could be considered, like parallelisation.